 I love this advice for two reasons:

-I’ve applied this advice recently in leading my team through multiple organizational changes.
-As a leader, it’s easy to feel like I should have all the answers and there’s humility in realizing I don’t.
+Recently, I’ve applied this advice in leading my team through multiple organizational changes.
+As a leader, it’s easy to feel like I should have all the answers.
+And there’s humility in realizing I don’t.
 I’ve genuinely leveraged this advice, ensuring input from the entire team before making a change.
-Time and time again, it was proven that I don’t have all the answers and remaining open and teachable always leads to improved results … and a stronger team.
+Time and time again, it was proven that I don’t have all the answers, and remaining open and teachable leads to improved results … and a stronger team.

 I credit this advice to my manager in my first job post-college.
 I remember it like it was yesterday, we were sitting in a small conference room discussing what it takes to be a valuable leader.
 As a front line team leader in a potato chip factory, I had a lot to learn!
-Not only did I need to learn how to manufacture and package your favorite salty snacks, but I also had to learn what it would take to make a difference in the day to day leadership of my team.
-Throughout my years as an undergrad business student, we didn’t talk much about leadership, a topic I wish more universities taught their business students.
-Regardless, to this day I am grateful for this manager and the time he took to teach and share his advice on becoming an exceptional leader.
+Not only did I need to learn how to manufacture and package your favorite salty snacks, but I also had to learn what it would take to make a difference in the day-to-day leadership of my team.
+To this day, I am grateful my manager took the time to teach and share his advice and wisdom on becoming an exceptional leader.

 Whether you’re starting your own small business, or managing a team for the first time, or even leading a team in a potato chip factory, my hope is that this resonates with you as well.